Ron Koertge: Stoner and Spaz series

-The second book in the series, Now Playing: Stoner and Spaz II, was published August 1, 2011 by Candlewick Press.
+The second book in the series, Now Playing: Stoner and Spaz II, was published on August 1, 2011 by Candlewick Press.
 It was named a Booklist Editors' Choice book for youth in 2011.

 Shakespeare Bats Cleanup series

-The first book in the series, Shakespeare Bats Cleanup, was first published March 1, 2003 by Candlewick Press, then republished in 2006.
+The first book in the series, Shakespeare Bats Cleanup, was first published on March 1, 2003 by Candlewick Press, then republished in 2006.
 It was nominated for the Dorothy Canfield Fisher Children's Book Award Nominee in 2005.

-The second book in the series, Shakespeare Makes the Playoffs, was first published March 9, 2010 by Candlewick Press, then republished in 2012.
+The second book in the series, Shakespeare Makes the Playoffs, was first published on March 9, 2010 by Candlewick Press, then republished in 2012.

 Poetry

-The Ogre's Wife: Poems was published September 1, 2013 by Red Hen Press.
+The Ogre's Wife: Poems was published on September 1, 2013 by Red Hen Press.
 The American Library Association named it to the 2014 list of Notable Poetry.